-Doug Duncan, at 95, is still engaged, providing thoughts about the formation of TPBC.
-Doug and TPBC CEO John Leech enjoy a game or two of crib a couple of times a month.
-More from Doug in a future issue of TPBC News.
+Doug Duncan, up until his passing at age 95, was still engaged, providing thoughts about the formation of TPBC.
+Doug and TPBC CEO John Leech enjoyed a game or two of crib a couple of times a month.

 Posted 2024/04/29

-Technology Professionals BC was incorporated in response to the changing role with the Applied Science Technologists and Technicians of BC as it carries out its professional regulatory service under the Professional Governance Act (PGA).
+The Technology Professions BC Association (TPBC) was incorporated in response to the changing role with the Applied Science Technologists and Technicians of BC as it carries out its professional regulatory responsibilities under the Professional Governance Act (PGA).

 TPBC is not a professional regulatory organization, rather it is a ‘professional organization’ as defined in the PGA that advocates for Technology Professionals, in service to the public.
 TPBC is an independent advocacy organization which has no direct affiliation with ASTTBC or other professional regulatory organization.
 The Professional Governance Act does not in any way regulate professional organizations such as TPBC or lend authority to advocacy activities conducted by professional organizations.